Neither Consent nor Property: A Policy Lab for Data Law: Comparative institutional analysis

-In our comparison, the baseline is a seller-centric (controller-centric) liability regime: the party that determines the purposes and means of processing and releases the dataset internalizes legal exposure for unlawful processing and downstream misuse.
-This is a classic liability-rule baseline.
-Date exchange is permitted, and violations are priced ex post through compensation and administrative sanctions that fall primarily on the controller.
-This maps closely to current doctrine and practice.
-Under GDPR, data subjects may claim compensation from a controller (or, in narrower cases, a processor) for material or non-material damage caused by an infringement (Art.
-82).
-Recent CJEU rulings clarify that damages require proof of actual harm (not mere infringement), shaping the controller’s expected liability calculus.
-Supervisory authorities separately impose administrative fines (Arts.
-83–84).
-Processors can also face public enforcement or contractual liability, but guidance emphasizes the controller’s primary responsibility for compliance and for appointing competent processors.

-Enforcement practice in China is consistent with this incidence.
-The Didi case illustrates how large data holders can be sanctioned for privacy and security violations at scale: in 2022, the Cyberspace Administration of China announced a \$1.2 billion penalty—widely noted as the largest to date—for unlawful personal-information handling and related violations, with analysis emphasizing that turnover-based penalty framework of China’s Personal Information Protection Law (PIPL) underpinned the outcome.
-This is a concrete instance of seller-side risk being internalized and priced through public enforcement.
-Forthcoming secondary rules (e.g., the Regulations on Network Data Security Management, effective 1 Jan 2025) further elaborate compliance obligations and enforcement tooling, tightening the environment in which controllers operate and thereby raising the expected-enforcement component that rational sellers pass through into price.

-We implement this baseline by embedding legal risk in price.
-The seller’s reservation price (WTA) includes an intrinsic hazard term capturing expected private and compensatory costs from re-identification or misuse (our $\beta_R R$), and an enforcement intensity term capturing detection probabilities and sanction severity (our $\beta_E E$).
-Buyers do not model liability directly.
-They face it indirectly via price and contractual access constraints, so trade occurs only when private value exceeds a risk-loaded WTA.
+\textbf{1.
+Controller-centric liability (baseline).} Our baseline models the default seller-centric regime.
+Here, the party determining the purpose of the seller fully internalizes the legal exposure.
+We implement this by embedding legal risk entirely into the supply side.
+The seller’s WTA includes an intrinsic hazard term capturing expected private costs ($\beta_R R$) and an enforcement intensity term capturing regulatory sanctions ($\beta_E E$).
+Buyers do not model liability directly, they face it only indirectly via the price.
+Consequently, under credible enforcement, all liability is internalized by the seller.
+Crucially, this means there is no liability externality in our welfare accounting, total welfare remains the sum of producer and consumer surplus.

-Analytically, three features follow.
-First, decentralized bargaining governs matching and price formation—no platform or regulator pre-sets terms or bears incidence.
-Second, incidence is legally mediated.
-Changes in damage standards or enforcement pressure shift WTAs and participation through $R$ and $E$.
-Third, under credible enforcement, liability is internalized, so there is no liability externality to subtract in welfare accounting: total welfare is the sum of producer and consumer surplus.
-This seller-centric benchmark provides the clean counterfactual against which our following institutional designs are evaluated.